New slope inequalities for families of complete intersections: The cones of cycles of and an instability condition

 \subsection{The cone of ``$f$-positive complete intersections'' in $N^c(\pr)$}

-In this section we interpret the result above in terms of cones in the real N\'eron Severi space of codimension $c$ cycles of $X$.
+In this section we interpret some of the results obtained in terms of cones in the real N\'eron-Severi space of codimension $c$ cycles of $X$.
 We see that inequality \eqref{eq: principale} defines a meaningful cone, which is intermediate with respect to the nef and the pseudoeffective ones.
 For stating this, we rewrite in a more compact form a result of Fulger \cite{fulger}, that describes completely this last two cones.